 It is not a particularly difficult job to re-lacquer the brasswork and can be done by removing the old lacquer with nail polish remover or paint stripper, cleaning and polishing the brass with suitable brass polish and then carefully re-lacquer with a good quality lacquer product.

 It is recommended that you protect any uPVC from exposure to any of the chemicals associated with re-lacquered brass work; this can be done by applying masking tape around the area which is being lacquered.

 Alternatively, if you do not feel comfortable doing this, please contact Stormclad and we can provide a quotation for replacing the brass work.

 How do I clean my fascias and soffits (roofline)?

 Roofline products should be cleaned in the same way described for cleaning the uPVC used for window and door frames.
-However this can be done whenever you see fit, as the fascias and soffits collecting dirt will not have an adverse affect on their performance.
+However, this can be done whenever you see fit, as the fascias and soffits collecting dirt will not have an adverse effect on their performance.

 How do I put my windows in ventilation mode?

 Stormclad windows have a second “closed” position to allow for your home to remain ventilated without the window being fully open and unsecured.
 This allows you to lock the window in a partially open position to allow air flow into your home whilst not having to worry about the window being caught in the wind and the hinges being damaged.
 If you open the window around 20mm and turn the handle to engage the locks, as if you were closing the window, the handle window will be locked in this slightly open position.
 Although the handle is locked this does not mean that the window is secured to the extent of when it is fully closed, however allows you a degree of security, more so than completely unsecured.

 How do I operate my windows and doors?